aminaopio/aminaopio/README.md

 **I am also:**
   + A University of North Texas graduate (as of July 2023) 📚:
     + Bachelor of Science in Computer Science
-    + Associate of Arts in International Studies
+    + Minor of Arts in International Studies

 **Things I've done in the past:**
   + Worked as a research intern for the National Science Foundation: